 Abdominal X-rays are another common way to detect pregnancy during the final trimester of gestation usually around day 47 as the skeletons of the puppies will be developed enough to view on an x-ray.

 👉 Costs associated with pregnancy typically aren’t covered by pet insurance, but it’s a good idea to explore coverage if your family is expecting new arrivals.
-More dogs may mean more expenses — Fetch by the Dodo could help.
-Get your quote based on your pet’s breed, age, and location.
+More dogs may mean more expenses — Find the right pet insurance for you based on your pet’s breed, age, and location.

 How long are dogs pregnant?

 Dogs are typically pregnant for an average of 63 days, but it can be difficult to predict the time of delivery if the breeding date doesn’t match the date of conception.
 Pregnancy length may also vary depending on your dog’s breed and litter size.

 Vets often examine different stages of canine pregnancy the way obstetricians and gynecologists approach trimesters in human pregnancies.

 In the first 21 days of your dog’s pregnancy, you may notice increased appetite, weight gain, vaginal discharge, increased urination, possible morning sickness, and a more cuddly pup.